 Set a Timer

-Next, get a bowl slightly bigger than your plant, and using the water we discussed, fill it up to 1/4 of the plant container sides.
+Next, get a bowl slightly bigger than your plant, and using the water we discussed, fill it up to 1/4 of the plant container sides from the base of the plant.
 Then, put a timer on and set it for five minutes.
 Then, see how long it takes for moisture to reach the top of your soil line.
 Write that time down so you'll know what to expect and schedule accordingly.
 Of course, different times of year may differ slightly depending on if it's outside and how dry it is.

 If after 15-20 minutes the bottom watering is not reaching the top of the soil, you may have to supplement with a little top watering using the long neck of your watering can to slip under the leaves and finish the job.